Ethanjheo/Market-analysis/charts/26-08-2025/2025-08-26_BTCUSDT_1D_DoubleTop_TripleTop.md

 # Chart Analysis (26-08-2025)

+## Objectives

+1. Enhance risk management and strategic decision-making skills under uncertainty
+2. Strengthen deductive, data-driven reasoning by eliminating intuition and emotional bias
+3. Establish a probabilistic thinking framework with consistency and predictive reliability
+4. Study behavioral patterns and decision-making processes of individuals and institutions through market analysis
+5. Advance economic insight and structural understanding

 ## Patterns Observed
 1. **Double Top Possibility (1D Chart)**
    - Based on the 4H and >50-day trendline, there is a **potential bearish setup**.